yujunz/gitlab.com-runbooks/README.md

 * [Gitaly error rate is too high](troubleshooting/gitaly-error-rate.md)
 * [Gitaly latency is too high](troubleshooting/gitaly-latency.md)

+## How to deal with incidents

+* [Database](incidents/database.md): incidents such as database servers being rebooted, pgbouncer not responding, an outage, a dramatic increase in load, and so on.

 ## Git

 * [Test pushing through all the git nodes](troubleshooting/git.md)